Inland spousal sponsorship appeal in Canada

 - You and your spouse or common-law partner stay together while waiting for the outcome.

 - Since you are co-habiting, you expect a better chance of success (no credibility issues)

 - Your spouse or common-law partner may receive an open work permit.

 Of course, co-habitation does not guarantee success, but it could enhance your chances.

 Regardless, read Palma Izaguirre v.
 Canada (2012).
-The IRB decided they did not have jurisdiction to hear the appeal because it was an in Canada class application.
+The IRB decided they did not have jurisdiction to hear the appeal because it was an in-Canada class application.
 Furthermore, paragraph of the IRB decision reads as follows:

 The applicant did not apply for a permanent resident visa.
 The visa is an authorization to enter Canada.
-The applicant filed an application to remain in Canada because he is already in Canada.
+The applicant applied to remain in Canada because he is already in Canada.
 Subsection 63(1) of the Immigration and Refugee Protection Act, which gives the IAD jurisdiction in sponsorship matters, deals only with refusals to issue permanent resident visas.
 Therefore, the IAD does not have the jurisdiction to hear the appeal.